 Looking at to get a job of Lecturer (Asst.
 Professor) in a Govt.
 College or a Junior Research Fellow in a Government aided Laboratory or in a Govt. aided University?
 Then you must know about UGC NET 2019.
 The National Eligibility Test (NET), also known as UGC NET, is a test to determine eligibility for college and university level lecturership and for the award of Junior Research Fellowship (JRF) for Indian nationals.
 UGC-NET is among the toughest entrance exams in India.
 The UGC-NET is conducted by the National Testing Agency (NTA), on behalf of the University Grant Commission (UGC), to ensure the minimum standards for the entrants in teaching professions and research.
-In this article, guest writer Parinita Gupta will talk about the UGC-NET eligibility, exam pattern, syllabus, dates, and preparation tips.

 Eligibility, Exam Pattern, Syllabus, Dates, Fees, and Preparation Tips